14K Gold Scrap Price Per Gram Today

 What is today’s 14K gold scrap price per gram?

-The 14K scrap melt value is approximately $81/gram based on current COMEX spot prices.
-Buyers pay 70–92% of that — roughly $57–$75/gram depending on buyer type.
+The 14K scrap melt value is approximately $81 per gram based on current COMEX spot prices.
+Buyers pay 40 to 93 percent of that, roughly $32 to $75 per gram depending on buyer type.
 Check the live price for today’s exact rate.

 Is scrap price the same as melt value?

 No. Melt value is the theoretical 100% of gold content at spot price.
-Scrap price is what buyers actually pay — always a percentage below melt to cover their refining costs and margin.
-The difference ranges from 8% (online refiners) to 50% (low-end pawn shops).
+Scrap price is what buyers actually pay, always a percentage below melt to cover their refining costs and margin.
+The gap ranges from as little as 7 to 15 percent at online refiners to as much as 35 to 60 percent at lower-end pawn shops.

 Who pays the most for 14K scrap gold?

-Online mail-in refiners consistently pay the highest rates — 80–92% of melt.
-For bulk quantities (100+ grams), industrial refineries may offer 88–95%.
+Online mail-in refiners consistently pay the highest rates among typical consumer options, 85 to 93 percent of melt.
+For bulk quantities of 100 grams or more, industrial refineries may offer 90 to 95 percent.
 Pawn shops and cash-for-gold kiosks consistently pay the least.

 Does broken gold have the same scrap value as intact jewelry?

 Yes.
 Gold buyers price by weight and karat only.
 A broken 10-gram chain has exactly the same melt value as an intact 10-gram chain of identical karat.
-Condition only matters if the piece has resale value above melt — designer brands, antiques, pieces with stones.
+Condition only matters if the piece has resale value above melt, designer brands, antiques, or pieces with stones.